 (4) Affirm the judgment of conviction, but modify the sentence and remand the case to the trial court for action consistent with the modification.

 c.
-The Superior Court ruling and the trial court record shall be transmitted by the Clerk of the Superior Court to the trial court within 30 calendar days after the Superior Court enters its order finally disposing of the caseunless a notice of appeal is filed.
+The Superior Court ruling and the trial court record must be transmitted by the Clerk of the Superior Court to the trial court within 30 calendar days after the Superior Court enters its order finally disposing of the case, or within 30 calendar days of receipt of an order dismissing appeal or mandate if a notice of appeal of the Superior Court’s ruling is filed.

 Rule 13.
-Motion for Rehearing
+Motion for Reconsideration

 a.
-Any party desiring rehearing of a decision or order of the Superior Court which finally disposes of the case, except for an order denying rehearing, may file a motion for rehearing within 14 calendar days after service of the decision or order.
-Accompanying the motion shall be a memorandum with the points of law or fact which the movant contends the court has decided wrongly.
-Within 14 calendar days thereafter a party may file a response to such motion.
-On a motion for rehearing there shall be no oral argument unless requested by the court.
+Any party desiring reconsideration of a decision or order of the Superior Court which finally disposes of the case, except for an order denying reconsideration, may file a motion for reconsideration within 14 calendar days after service of the decision or order.
+Accompanying the motion must be a brief with the points of law or fact which the party believes the court has decided wrongly.
+Within 14 calendar days thereafter the opposing party may file a response to such motion.
+On a motion for reconsideration there is no oral argument unless requested by the court.

 b.
 No further appeal may be taken from a final decision or order under these rules, except as provided by A.R.S. §§ 22-375, pursuant to Rule 31, Arizona Rules of Criminal Procedure.